StAResComp/2019-05-02-standrews/lessons/python/tutor_notes.md

 - The **traceback tells us there is an `AssertionError` and highlights which *assertion* failed.**
   - The assertion is a check that the code **behaves how *we* expect**
-  - It can be valid Python, and not throw an error, but it might not be what we want
+  - A program can be valid Python, and not throw a logic error, but it still might not give the output that we want

 ----